zhanglab/psamm/docs/commands.rst

 MOMA (``--method moma``)
   Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
-Minimization is done by minimizing the (wild type fluxes - knockout fluxes):sup:`2` .
+Minimization is done by minimizing the (wild type fluxes - knockout fluxes) :sup:`2` .
   This helps avoid the assumption that an organism will perform optimally directly after removing a gene.

 lin MOMA 2 (``--method lin_moma2``)
-  Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
+.. warning:: This algorithm is not fully tested and may break Finds the maximum biomass after a gene deletions, such that the change in the flux system is minimized when compared to the wild type.
 Minimization is done by minimizing the \|wild type fluxes - knockout fluxes|.
 This